kleberbaum/kleberbaum/stories.md

 I turn away as apathy continues nibbling at my soul.
 Buying drugs requires more motivation than I can summon.

-My friends now orphans of shared objectives and secrets.
-Our code, once a vibrant program destined to revolutionize, now nothing but a bug-riddled archive, a system crash of aspirations.
+My friends are now orphans of shared objectives and secrets; our code, once a vibrant program destined to revolutionize, is now nothing but a bug-riddled archive, a system crash of aspirations.

 The cursor, once a symbol of our passion, now only ticks time away.
 Shared laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.